 Also this general "Policy."
 There is a very clear policy statement, but even this is not accepted by the London Committee.
 However, rather like a religious sect the National Committee has recently seemed to acquire a life of its own.
 The National Secretary has used his position to make nasty comments about people in London Committee and associated Peace Action Groups that deviated from the National Committee line.
-Folicy motions have been passed, like sending nonviolent troops to Rhodesia, merely because the National Secretary has put them on the agenda until they have been passed by an inexperienced audience of newcomers; which have no relevance to the interests of most Committee activists.
+Policy motions have been passed, like sending nonviolent troops to Rhodesia, merely because the National Secretary has put them on the agenda until they have been passed by an inexperienced audience of newcomers; which have no relevance to the interests of most Committee activists.

-Many people in the Committee of 1CO have just stopped going to National Committee meetings or dropped out altogether, simply because this has ceased to be a co-ordination and action grouping.
+Many people in the Committee of 100 have just stopped going to National Committee meetings or dropped out altogether, simply because this has ceased to be a co-ordination and action grouping.
 Many, witness the Greek Embassy demo, just ignored the National Secretary because, as someone told me, "He blabs too much - he might believe in openness, but it is damned authoritarian to name names without permission just because he has this need for openness."
 It once cost one prominent Peace Activist, a doctor, his private practice.

 John Fapworth says we are a politically broad grouping.
-Can-

-to while retard each others' motieviton.
-I can and do work very not we keep it so?
+Cannot we keep it so?
 We cannot if one or another action which might seem relevant to an individual or even to a whole Committee, is condemned as against a policy which has never been passed or agreed to by anybody.
 Furthermore can the National Committee resume its co-ordinating role and leave policy making to the individual group?